Acen1991/genius-dotcom-instant/README.md

 @TODO: improving the search feature to get the maximum right lyrics

-@TODO: displaying genius annotations with a mouseover effect (else I wouldn't call it "genius-instant" :P)
+@TODO: introduce a type as you search feature

 @TODO: parsing the lyrics and binding the words/expressions with their urbandictionnary meaning